yellowbean/absbox-doc/docs/source/analytics.rst

 Multi-Scenario
 -----------------

 if passing `assumptions` with a dict.
-Then the key will be treated as `scneario name`, the value shall be same as single scneario cases.
+Then the key will be treated as `secnario name`, the value shall be same as single scneario cases.

 .. code-block:: python